dials/dials/doc/sphinx/installation.rst

 For instructions on compiling from source or setting up a DIALS development environment, see :doc:`/documentation/installation_developer`.

-We no longer provide Python 2.7 nightly installations.
-If you require a Python 2.7-compatible installation please use the stable releases linked above.

 .. button::
    :text: Mac installer
    :link: https://dials.diamond.ac.uk/diamond_builds/dials-macosx-conda3.pkg